 - ✓ Change your socks regularly!
 Ensure you take plenty walking socks for the event (both thick and thin).
-If you are prone to getting blisters, then change your socks every 25km km to keep your feet dry. - ✓ Choose your footwear carefully & check the weather.
-If your chosen leg is on hard surfaces like roads, pavement and gravel paths, trainers or boots with a softer sole will help to cushion the feet and reduce the risk of blisters.
-However, if your walk is across fields and trails (and likely to be muddy and wet) a Gortex/waterproof boot will be more suitable.
-Always monitor the weather; in hot conditions, wearing heavy hiking boots may cause your feet to sweat and swell, increasing the risk of developing blisters.
-Consider opting for trainers or trail shoes in such conditions.
-If rain is forecast, then you will need a waterproof boot or shoe - as wet socks and damp feet will almost certainly result in blisters.
-Shoes that fit well will also help combat blisters.
-Make sure they aren't too tight and that your toes and feet aren't cramped, but also not too slack that your feet move around in them.
+If you are prone to getting blisters, then change socks regularly to keep your feet dry. - ✓ Choose your footwear carefully & check the weather.
+The Winter Walk consists of an entirely pavement route, so shoes with a softer sole will help cushion the feet and reduce the risk of blisters.
+If rain is forecast, then you will need a waterproof shoe or trainer as wet socks and damp feet will almost certainly result in blisters.
+A good fitting pair of shoes will help combat blisters.
+Makesure they aren't too tight and that your toes and feet aren't cramped but not too slack that your feet move around in them.
 Make sure they fit well by trying them out with the type of socks you intend to wear on the walk.
-Whichever you plan on wearing - you must train in them and fully wear them in!
+Whichever you plan on wearing you must train in them and fully wear them in!

-- ✓ Blister treatment don't wait until you get a blister to treat it prevention is better than a cure!
-If you feel a warm spot or a part of your foot that is rubbing, stop and put a blister plaster on, ensuring your feet are dry before you apply it as it will not stick if the area is moist. - ✓ Tape up your feet!
+✓ Blister treatment - don't wait until you get a blister to treat it - prevention is better than a cure!
+If you feel a warm spot or a part of your foot that is rubbing, stop and put a blister plaster on, ensuring your feet are dry before you apply it as it will not stick if the area is moist.

+- ✓ Tape up your feet!
 Many people who are prone to blisters tape up their feet/toes and any known hot spots prior to a long walk, with zinc oxide tape which is available at most sports shops.
 There are many online videos which give you a guide as to how best to tape up your feet we recommend trying it out on a training walk to see if it makes a difference. - ✓ Keep your nails neat make sure you keep your toenails clipped so that your nails aren't hitting the bottom of your boots on any downhill sections this will likely lead to bruised (and even loss of) toenails during or after the challenge.